Skip to content

 Violine & Graveyard Pt.
 I

-In January of 2019 I had the pleasure to photograph the lovely and talented violinist Cynthia Bihary (sinoki) and her tool – that is of course the violin.
+In January of 2019 I had the pleasure of photographing the lovely and talented violinist Cynthia Bihary (sinoki) and her tool – that is of course, the violin.
 The location we chose set the tone for the shoot; a beautiful old graveyard in Vienna.
-By coincidence this graveyard was also the original burying ground of one of the most famous musicians, Wolfang Amadeus Mozart.
-We channelled the old spirits and the particular mood of the place for the shooting, which lasted a couple of hours.
+By coincidence, this graveyard was also the original burying ground of one of the most famous musicians, Wolfgang Amadeus Mozart.
+We channeled the old spirits and the particular mood of the place for the shooting, which lasted a couple of hours.
 I will present shots from this session in two parts.
 Following is the first part.

 test